francesca-cantoni/Mars_Climate_Orbiter/README.md

 - Simulink

 ## How to run it
-1. Run **MCO_library.m** MATLAB file to obtain all the necessary matrices
+1. Run the **MCO_library.m** MATLAB file to obtain all the required matrices for Simulink schemes
-2. Open **MCO_control_scheme.slx** Simulink scheme to simulate the behaviour of the MCO model with different types of controller
+2. Open the **MCO_control_scheme.slx** Simulink file to simulate/analyse/compare the performance of the different controller schemes

 ## Design of LQR-Based Controller